-Earn up to 100,000 bonus points plus new perks with these Southwest credit card offers | CNN Underscored
+Last chance to earn up to 100,000 bonus points with these Southwest credit card offers | CNN Underscored

 Southwest has a different seat assignment policy than most other airlines — there are no assigned seats.
 Instead, the carrier has open seating, where you pick your preferred seat upon boarding the plane.
 Your boarding position — which you get when you check in for your flight — determines when you board.
 All passengers receive a boarding position between A1 and C60, with A1 being first to board and C60 being last.

 With the Southwest Priority card specifically, you get four upgraded boarding positions per year to use on Southwest flights.
-This means you can purchase an A1-15 boarding position at the gate (if available), giving you the opportunity to board the plane before most other passengers, and you’ll receive a statement credit for the amount charged.
+This means you can purchase an A1 through 15 boarding position at the gate (if available), giving you the opportunity to board the plane before most other passengers, and you’ll receive a statement credit for the amount charged.

 Purchasing an upgraded boarding position normally costs between $30 and $50, so this benefit is worth $120 to $200 per year.